 Certain investments are measured at fair value within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
 The District's investment in COLOTRUST is not required to be categorized within the fair value hierarchy.
 This investment's value is calculated using the net asset value method (NAV) per share.
 The District's investment in Morgan Stanley Institutional Liquidity Fund #8304 is not required to be categorized within the fair value hierarchy.
-This investment is calculated using the NAV method.
+This investment's value hierarchy.
+This investment's value hierarchy.

-As of December 31, 2021, the District had the following investments:
+As of December 31, 2022, the District had the following investments: